 At KS2 students will be developing their critical literacy skills and learning how to retrieve, record and present information from non-fiction.
 First News Education supports teachers in advancing their pupils core literacy skills at KS2.
-We have put together this handy feature of a newspaper report poster to help students identify the key characteristics of a newspaper report and give them a head start in creating their own.
+We have put together this handy feature of a newspaper report poster to help students understand a newspaper’s structure and identify the key characteristics of a newspaper report to give them a head start in creating their own.

 What is a Newspaper Report?